Shock-OS/Simple-USB-Flasher/README.md

 ## Simple USB Flasher

 Finally, a simple Linux app that flashes a wide variety of bootable image formats to block devices such as USB drives, external HDDs and SSDs, and SD cards.
 It is designed to be straightforward and "just work".
-It currently is a CLI only tool, though there will be a Python-powered GTK frontend coming soon.
+It exists as a GUI app and a CLI tool.

 Simply download and install the .deb package.
 It should work on most modern Debian/Ubuntu-based systems, and is tested and working on Linux Mint 22.1.
 The program currently only comes in .deb format, though it can easily be ported to other distros/Flatpak for those interested in contributing towards that.